TheCDC/sudoku_backtracking/README.md

-Solving sudoku puzzles with backtracking.
+Solving sudoku with backtracking, a project by Christopher Chen

 # WARNING #
 This project currently has issues with multiprocessing on Windows because it does not support forking.